 The feeding requirements of hydrangea plants may vary a bit depending on the area you live in, but they don’t need to be fertilized too often.

 For example, if you live in northern regions, feeding once a year in June or July is enough.

-But, fertilize your hydrangeas twice during the summer, May, and July, if you live in the South.
+But, fertilize your hydrangeas twice during the early summer (May), and in late summer (July), if you live in the South.